 \section{Extension to the parabolic case}

-We limit ourselves to the case $B\Supset \Omega$, where $\Omega$ is $C^4$ bounded domains.
+We limit ourselves to the case $B\Supset \Omega$, where $B$ is a bounded domain and $\Omega$ is a Lipschitz bounded open set such that $B\setminus\overline{\Omega}$ is connected.
 The notations of this section are the same as in the preceding ones.
 We further assume that $B$ is $C^\infty$ and $g\in C^\infty(\overline{B},\mathbb{R}^{n\times n})$.
 We need this regularity because we use the solvability of non-homogeneous initial-boundary value problems given in \cite{Lions1972b}.
 Clearly, this regularity of $B$ and the metric $g$ can be weakened.

-Let $T>0$, $\mathcal{S}:=\partial B$, $Q=(0,T)\times B$ and $\Sigma=(0,T)\times \mathcal{S}$, and recall that
+Let $T>0$, $\mathcal{S}:=\partial B$, $Q:=(0,T)\times B$ and $\Sigma:=(0,T)\times \mathcal{S}$, and recall that

-Let $\alpha >0$ and $u_0\in H^3(B)$ be arbitrarily fixed so that $u_0{_{|\mathcal{S}}}\ge \alpha$.
+Let $\alpha >0$ and $u_0\in H^3(B)$ be arbitrarily fixed so that $\|u_0\|_{L^2(\mathcal{S})}\ge \alpha$.
 Consider the initial-boundary value problem

 For any $\mathfrak{g}\in H^{3/2,3/4}(\Sigma)$ satisfying $\mathfrak{g}(0,\cdot)_{|\mathcal{S}}=u_0{_{|\mathcal{S}}}$ (note that $\mathfrak{g}(0,\cdot)_{|\mathcal{S}}$ is an element of $H^{1/2}(\mathcal{S})$ by trace theorems in \cite{Lions1972b}) the initial-boundary value problem \eqref{inIBVP} has a unique solution $u=u(\mathfrak{g})\in H^{2,1}(Q)$ (e.g. \cite[Remark 4.1]{Lions1972b}).
-Further, if we assume in addition that $\partial_t\mathfrak{g}\in H^{3/2,3/4}(\Sigma)$ satisfies $\partial_t\mathfrak{g}(0,\cdot)_{|\mathcal{S}}=\Delta u_0{_{|\mathcal{S}}}$ then, using that $\partial_tu(\mathfrak{g})$ is the solution of the initial-boundary value problem \eqref{inIBVP} when $\mathfrak{g}$ and $u_0$ are replaced by $\partial_t\mathfrak{g}$ and $\Delta u_0$, we derive that $\partial_tu(\mathfrak{g})\in H^{2,1}(Q)$.
+Further, if we assume in addition that $\partial_t\mathfrak{g}\in H^{3/2,3/4}(\Sigma)$ satisfies $\partial_t\mathfrak{g}(0,\cdot)_{|\mathcal{S}}=\Delta_g u_0{_{|\mathcal{S}}}$ then, using that $\partial_tu(\mathfrak{g})$ is the solution of the initial-boundary value problem \eqref{inIBVP} when $\mathfrak{g}$ and $u_0$ are replaced by $\partial_t\mathfrak{g}$ and $\Delta_g u_0$, we derive that $\partial_tu(\mathfrak{g})\in H^{2,1}(Q)$.
 Define